Hr24612/tech-assessment/Node.JS/README.md

 The src folder contains all the backend logic.

-- config folder contains readData.js and writeData.js files which are used to read and write data to the JSON files in the data folder.
+- The config folder contains readData.js and writeData.js files which are used to read and write data to the JSON files in the data folder.
 The secret.js file contains the path to the databases and the port of the server.
 Lastly, the setup.js file is used to switch between databases when running in development or test modes
 - The controller folder contains the logic for each API route.
 - The middleware folder contains the validateUserInput.js middleware that is used to validate user input
 - The models folder contains user and customer models